Anandashram, Kanhangad: Inside Anandashram

 At the southern end of the Bhajan Hall is a small room.
 This small room was the "Anandashram" started by Papa Ramdas in 1931.
 It was here that Papa Ramdas and Mataji lived with a handful of devotees in those early days of the Ashram, and it was the launch pad for their unique mission of Universal Love and Service.
 This room is now called the shrine.

-The relics of Papa Ramdas are preserved in a beautiful silver box, which is placed over a marble platform in the shrine, packed with the holy ashes of Papa Ramdas and Mataji and several books containing Ram Nam written by devotees.
+The relics of Papa Ramdas are preserved in a silver box, which is placed over a marble platform in the shrine, packed with the holy ashes of Papa Ramdas and Mataji and several books containing Ram Nam written by devotees.
 On either side of the silver box, marble replicas of Papa's, Mataji's and Swami Satchidananda's holy feet are implanted.
 Pictures of Papa Ramdas, Mataji and Swami Satchidananda are placed on the wall above the platform.
 The walls of this room are adorned with pictures of Gurudev (Papa's father and Guru), Papa's photo as a young man of 17, as well as pictures of parents of Papa and Mataji.

 The bhajan hall is built around this shrine.
 The hall is adorned with Papa Ramdas Ramdas's cut-out in the same posture as he used to sit during the bhajan sessions, and flanking it are similar cut-outs of Mataji and Swami Sachidanandaji.
 On the walls of the bhajan hall one can see pictures of several saints and sages, including those of Jesus Christ, Zoroaster, Guru Nanak, Shirdi Sai Baba, Anandamayi Ma, and Jiddu Krishnamurti.

 Centenary Hall: To the right of the bhajan hall is the centenary hall.
 Coinciding with the 100th birthday of Mataji, a new spacious hall for satsang was constructed and christened Mother Krishnabai Centenary Hall on 25 September 2003.

 Samadhi Mandirs: There are three Samadhi Mandirs – of Papa Ramdas, Pujya Mataji, and Swami Satchidananda.
 These are situated to the left of the main gate.

 The Samadhi mandirs are uniform in design – a 16' x 16' tile-roofed structure, large twin doors on all the four sides and eight windows.
 The Ram Mantram "Om Sri Ram Jai Ram Jai Jai Ram", in the style written by Papa Ramdas, Mataji and Swamiji, is engraved on the wooden panels above the windows.
 The windows and doors are carved, the Samadhi platform and the floor are set with white marble, and the ceiling is decorated with carved and painted Ram Nams.
 A portrait in standing pose of Papa, Mataji and Swamiji adorn the wall just above the southern door of the respective Samadhis.